 The March 25, 2016 request by Atlas Power Finance, a subsidiary of Atlas Power (a newly-formed joint venture between Dynegy and ECP III), Dynegy Inc. ("Dynegy"), Energy Capital Partners III, LLC ("ECP") and GDF Suez, for authorization to acquire of GDF Suez Energy Resources remains pending.
 Also pending, in a separate proceeding (EC16-94), is the Dynegy and ECP III request that the FERC approve the purchase by an ECP affiliate, Terawatt Holdings, LP ("Terawatt"), of newly-issued Dynegy common stock representing approximately 10% of the outstanding shares of Dynegy.
 Comments on both those filings were due on or before May 24, 2016; none were filed.
 On June 8, the FERC requested additional data to process the filing, which was filed on July 8.
 In addition, on June 15, Atlas supplemented the application by informing the FERC that Dynegy would purchase all of ECP's interests in Atlas Power prior to the closing of the Transaction.
 Comments on the June 15 filing were due on or before June 29; none were filed.
-Comments on the July 8 response were due on or before July 29.
-On July 29, Public Citizen filed a protest.
-Atlas answered Public Citizen's protest on August 4, and Public Citizen answered Atlas' answer on August 9.
+Comments on the July 8 response were due on or before June 29; none were filed.
+Comments on the July 8 response were due on or before June 29; none were filed.
+Comments on the July 8 response were due on or before June 29; none were filed.
+Comments 2, applicants provided supplemental information that, other than FERC authorization, there are no outstanding approvals required before the Applicants would be able to consummate the acquisition.
 This matter remains pending before the FERC.
 If there are questions on this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).